May 10, 2018

-INFO: The EU General Data Protection Regulation (GDPR) will set a new standard for how companies use and protect EU citizens’ data.
-The regulation will become effective on the 25th May 2018.
+The EU General Data Protection Regulation (GDPR) sets a new standard for how companies use and protect EU citizens’ data.
+The regulation has been in force since May 25, 2018.
 You can find all information about GDPR at https://www.eugdpr.org/.

-Over the last few months, we’ve been receiving questions about compliance with General Data Protection Regulation (GDPR).
+Over the last few months, we’ve been receiving questions about compliance with the General Data Protection Regulation (GDPR).
 We have worked hard to ensure that we fulfill its obligations and maintain our transparency about personal data processing.
-As a result, we can now officially announce that Buddy is compliant with the GDPR.
+As a result, we can officially confirm that Buddy is compliant with the GDPR.

 This post outlines what we have done to make sure that Buddy meets GDPR obligations.

 The purpose of GDPR is to protect the private information of EU citizens and give them more control over their personal data.
 Under GDPR, private information is defined as any information that is directly or indirectly identifiable to an individual.
 This includes information such as social security numbers, location data, online identifiers, pseudonymous data, and genetic or biometric data, such as fingerprints and facial recognition.

 Specifically, GDPR grants EU citizens the following means of controls over their personal data:

 Transparent information about data processing